fesua/Gemmantary/README.md

 Conclusion "And that concludes the final of the diving men's 10m platform at the Paris Olympics.
 Chao Yuan has secured his gold medal, and the crowd erupts in applause.
 It's been an incredible final, and we've witnessed some of the best diving the world has ever seen.
 Thank you for joining us for the coverage of the Paris Olympics."

-## We use 'Video-LLaVA' and 'LangChain'
+## We use 'Video-LLaVA' and 'LangChain' and 'Gemma'

 Video-LLaVA: https://github.com/PKU-YuanGroup/Video-LLaVA